microsoft/Xbox-GDK-Samples/Samples/Unity/Live/UnityInGameStore/readme_en-us.md

 - *Query Game License* -- calls [XStoreQueryGameLicenseAsync](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/reference/system/xstore/functions/xstorequerygamelicenseasync) to retrieve a license for the game.
 If the license is valid, it will call [XStoreQueryLicenseTokenAsync](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/reference/system/xstore/functions/xstorequerylicensetokenasync) to get the license token.
+Available offline.

 - *Query Add-on Licenses* -- calls [XStoreQueryAddOnLicensesAsync](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/reference/system/xstore/functions/xstorequeryaddonlicensesasync) to get a list of durable add-ons that the user *might* be able to license.
+Available offline.

 *Additional Controls:*

 - *In-Game Store* -- launches the '*Product List Menu*', which provides a visual display of all add-on products available to the user.
 If the user does not currently have a full license to the game (owned or shared), then the base game offer will be included in the product list.

+- *Acquire Durable Licenses* -- attempts to acquire licenses for all Durable storeIds included in the 'DurablesToLicense' list (edit this list in *XStoreLicenseManager.cs* when running as your own title).
+Available offline.

 - *Sign In* -- opens the Xbox account picker.
 A user is required for all store operations.